gkikola/simplecalc/README.md

 Sometimes you need to repeat an operation over and over again with different numbers.
 For example, you might need to multiply a bunch of numbers by 7.
 This can be accomplished easily using the constants feature.
-After pressing the equals button ('=') the first time, enter the next number and press equals again.
+After entering the calculation and pressing the equals button ('=') the first time, enter the next number and press equals again.
 The calculation will be repeated using the new number.

+In most operations, the second operand is treated as a constant and reused when the operation is repeated.
+However, in multiplication, the first operand is used as the constant instead.
+See the examples below for clarification.

 Examples: